 What is the Small Flock Poultry Surveillance Program?

-The Ministry of Agriculture provides free post-mortem examination of small flock domestic poultry to veterinarians, producers and owners in Saskatchewan through Prairie Diagnostic Services (PDS) in Saskatoon.
-The program covers the cost of necropsy, histopathology and any other testing deemed appropriate by the PDS pathologist on a case-by-case basis.
+The Small Flock Poultry Surveillance Program project is funded in part by the Governments of Canada and Saskatchewan under the Sustainable Canadian Agricultural Partnership, a federal-provincial-territorial initiative.
+The program provides free post-mortem examination of non-commercial poultry to veterinarians, producers and owners in Saskatchewan through Prairie Diagnostic Services (PDS) in Saskatoon.
+The program covers the cost of necropsy, histopathology and other testing deemed appropriate by the PDS pathologist on a case-by-case basis.

 Who is Eligible for Testing?